mls26155/Animal-Guesser-Application/README.md

 # Animal-Guesser-Application
 Program generates an animal guessing game from a .txt file.
 The player must guess the animal the program is thinking of.
+Features a collection data structure.